 Retroactive pre-tax contributions may be made to the Plan following a military leave.
-If this situation applies to you, contact the Chevron Phillips Employee Service Center at 1-800-446-1422 and press option 3.
+Contact your local HR representative for information if this situation applies to you.

 Pre-tax contributions are made through payroll deductions and are calculated and credited to your account each payroll cycle.
 All of your pre-tax contributions - plus any related earnings or minus any losses - are maintained in your Pre-Tax Contribution Account.
-For more information, see Participant Accounts on page O-14.
+For more information, see Participant Accounts on page H-11.